maliknaik16/ConnectionsHomes/FAQ.md

 </br>

 <i>  Can I see a Roxie example ? </i> \
-Please see Roxie example and related information in [RoxieSample.md](./Roxie.ecl)
+Please see Roxie example and related information in [roxieSample](./Roxie.ecl)

 </br>

 <i>  Where do I find Mentors and Youth layout? </i> \
-aRes
+Mentors layout and dataset along with youth layout can be found in [inputRecords](./inputRecords.ecl).

 </br>

 <i>  What does Definition must contain EXPORT or SHARED value error mean? </i> \
-It means your BWR doesn't have an OUTPUT.
+It means your BWR doesn't have an OUTPUT or if it is a MODULE it doesn't have an EXPORT attribute.

 </br>